Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Non-magnetic electronic structure

 \subsection{Projected band structure}

-In order to have a clear idea of the individual orbital contributions at the interface, we present orbital-projected bands without SOC in Fig. \ref{fig:proj_bands}.
-It can be noted from Fig. \ref{fig:proj_bands}(a) that in the case of 1/n (where n is the number of KTO layers), only the $t_{2g}$ band manifold of V $3d$ bands is contributing near the Fermi level and the interfacial Ta has no role in the transport.
-The band in green represents the $d_{xy}$ orbital of the interfacial Ta atom.
-Our band structure study suggests that more than one layer of cubic LVO is required to bring the interface into the picture.
-One can find that the $d_{xz,yz}$ bands from the nearest and farthest V atoms contribute equally for 2/2 (See Figs. \ref{fig:proj_bands}(b,c)).
-As mentioned above, we find a Lifshitz transition in the case of three and more than three layers of LVO.
-In Fig. \ref{fig:proj_bands}(d), one can see a Lifshitz transition is created near the Fermi level among Ta$_{\rm{int}}\,d_{xy}$ and V $d_{xz,yz}$ bands unlike LaAlO$_3$/SrTiO$_3$ where it is formed among $t_{2g}$ bands of Ti $3d$ at the interface.
-The interfaces with three layers of LVO are interesting because they have Lifshitz point closest to the Fermi level, unlike others, as we can see in \ref{fig:proj_bands}(d).
-This makes the 3/n heterostructures to be ideal candidates for thermoelectric devices.
-We would like to emphasize again that the Rashba spin-splitting is negligible in the Ta $d_{xy}$ band, while a large Rashba SOC strength is found to be contributed by the Ta $d_{yz,zx}$ bands around 1.2 eV above from the Fermi level.
-The Rashba spin-split bands for $4/4$ system are shown in Fig. \ref{fig:proj_bands}(e) with red and blue circles.
+To gain insight into the distinct orbital contributions at the interface, we illustrate orbital-projected bands without SOC in Fig. \ref{fig:proj_bands}.
+Fig. \ref{fig:proj_bands}(a) reveals that, in the context of 1/n (one layer of LVO and n layers of KTO), only the $t_{2g}$ band manifold of V $3d$ bands is contributing near the FL, with the interfacial Ta playing no role in transport.
+The green band is the $d_{xy}$ orbital of the interfacial Ta atom.
+Our analysis indicates that more than one layer of cubic LVO is necessary to bring the interfacial Ta 5d$_{xy}$ band down to the FL.
+For the 2/2 configuration (refer to Figs. \ref{fig:proj_bands}(b,c)), both the $d_{xz,yz}$ bands from the nearest and farthest V atoms contribute nearly equally.
+As previously noted, a Lifshitz transition is evident in cases involving three or more layers of LVO, as shown in Fig. \ref{fig:proj_bands}(d), where a Lifshitz transition occurs between Ta$_{\rm{int}},d_{xy}$ and V $d_{xz,yz}$ bands.
+Here, the interfaces with three layers of LVO are intriguing due to their Lifshitz point being closest to the FL, as observed in \ref{fig:proj_bands}(d).
+This characteristic, presumably, makes the 3/n heterostructures ideal candidates for thermoelectric applications.
+The Rashba spin-split bands for the $4/4$ system are depicted in Fig. \ref{fig:proj_bands}(e) with red and blue circles.
+It is important to reiterate that the Rashba spin-splitting in the Ta $d_{xy}$ band is minimal, while a significant contribution to Rashba SOC strength is observed in the Ta $d_{yz,zx}$ bands approximately 1.2 eV above the FL.